Contents

 Popcorn lung (bronchiolitis obliterans) is an uncommon type of lung disease that’s caused by a build-up of scar tissue in the lungs, which blocks the flow of air.
 It’s not caused by vaping and Cancer Research UK states that e-cigarettes don’t cause the condition that’s known as popcorn lung.

 The rumours around a connection between popcorn lung and vaping started because some e-liquids have been known to contain diacetyl.
-However, The Tobacco and Related Products Regulations 2012 banned the use of diacetyl in vapes in 2016 and no e-liquids in the UK should contain the chemical.
-If you’re still concerned, you’ll be relieved to know that there are no confirmed cases of vapes linked to popcorn lung.
+However, The Tobacco and Related Products Regulations 2012 banned the use of diacetyl in vapes in 2016 and no e-liquids in the UK should contain the chemical, although it can be found in cigarette smoke.

 Myth 7: Vaping is addictive